iqhire/iqhire/src/services/background-screening.md

 Federal and state jurisdictions are selected based on the applicant's current and previous addresses.
 Reports include court, case number, date filed, complaint filed, plaintiff, defendant, date of disposition, and disposition.

-### Global Report
+### Global Report/Federal Agency Restricted Lists

-A name search is conducted in a database comprised of U.S. and foreign sanctions and watch lists.
+A name search is conducted in a database comprised of U.S. and foreign sanctions and several federal agency restricted lists that pertain to banking, health care, and other industries.

 ## Credit and Driving History

 ### Credit Report

 A credit report will be obtained from one of the national reporting organizations.
 Tax liens, judgments, and civil suits will be noted.
 Employers should always follow state regulations regarding the use of credit reports for employment purposes.
 Credit reports should only be used where credit history is clearly relevant to the job in question.

 ### Motor Vehicle Records